 No matter the size of operation, energy costs can take up a large portion of its finances.
 One way to save is to review the current contract and make sure it’s working for the business.
 It’s possible to make savings on your energy bill by simply renegotiating the energy contract.

 Various energy contract types are available depending on the size and location of the business.
-There are two main types of energy plans.
+There are 2 main types of energy plans.

 Standard retail plans